Two sides of a coin from Roman Britain, Antoninanus, AD 256 – 68.

-The discovery of Roman coins dating from before the invasion show that trade had long existed between Britain and the Roman Empire.
-Once the Romans landed on British shores they began to influence native culture, including technology, food and cultural practices.
+The discovery of Roman coins dating from before the invasion show that trade had long existed between Britain and the Roman Empire before the invasion.
+Once the Romans landed on British shores in AD 43, they began to influence native culture, including technology, food and cultural practices.
 The settlers built bath houses and communal bathing was soon embraced by wealthier Britons.

 The bath house in Cobham

-The remains of a local Roman bath house were found in Cobham parish, east of Ockham Common, in 1942.
+The remains of the local Roman bath house at Cobham were found east of Ockham Common in 1942.
 The Chatley Farm bath house, as it became known, was excavated by a team led by Surrey Archaeological Society.

-The bath house was used for about 40 years, up until AD 360, but we don't know much about the people who visited.
-Curiously, the remains of a nearby villa have never been found.
-A settlement may have been washed away by the path of the River Mole over the years.
+The bath house was built in around AD 320 and used for about 40 years, up until AD 360, but we don't know a lot about the people who visited other than the fact that many were wealthy.
+Curiously, the remains of a villa which we know stood nearby have never been found.
+The settlement may have been washed away by the path of the River Mole over the years.

 How did the bath house work?

 The Chatley Farm bath house used warm air, heated by a furnace and carried via flue tiles.
-A water tank rested above the furnace to supply hot water to three of the four distinct rooms.
+A water tank called the Vasarium rested above the furnace to supply hot water to three of the four distinct rooms:

-We know that the bath house suffered from initial poor design.
+We know that the bath house suffered from an initial poor design.
 There is evidence of a disastrous episode when the water tank melted, pouring molten lead, unsuited to high temperatures, into the surrounding stone.
-Perhaps the bath house was built by native Britons who wished to imitate a Roman lifestyle, but were still learning how the design worked.
+It is a possibility that the bath house was built by native Britons who wished to imitate a Roman lifestyle, but were still learning how the design worked.

 Roman culture and legacy

 The Romans influenced other parts of life in the local area, including farming and cooking.
 The discovery of a Roman grain drier at Hurst Park in Molesey shows how the settlers introduced new technology.
-It made food production quicker and avoided grain spoilage, however many native British farming practices were effective and continued unchanged.
+It made food production quicker and avoided grain spoilage, although it is true that many native British farming practices were still effective and continued unchanged.

-One of the reasons Romanization was successful is that that Britons were willing to adopt this new culture.
-The Roman customs represented here must have seemed more advanced than native practices.
-However, cultural change was partial and gradual.
-The influence was also two-way, with Romans taking on British customs too.
+One of the reasons Romanization was a success is that that Britons were willing to adopt this new culture.
+The Roman customs represented here may in many ways have seemed more advanced than native practices, and in lots of cases they presented new ways of undertaking traditional tasks.
+However, the overall cultural change was ultimately only ever partial, and very gradual.
+The influence was also two-way, with Romans taking on British methods too.

+There is evidence of Romans taking on British techniques in other areas of Elmbridge too.
 Milling in Roman Britain was done using a two-part stone system.
 The stationary base, called a quern stone, laid flat while an upper hand stone was rotated against it with a wooden axel through the centre.
-This method of grinding flour from cereals dates from before the Iron Age and this Roman example shows that the technique continued for hundreds of years.
+This method of grinding flour from cereals dates from before the Iron Age, and the Roman example pictured below, found at the site of Hurst Park and now in Elmbridge Museum's collection, shows that the technique continued for hundreds of years.